FALKONPS/task-management/README.md

 This project is part of the **GSG** (Gaza Sky Geeks) course to demonstrate DOM manipulation and showcase JavaScript training in web development.

+> [!CAUTION]
+> As a professional developer, I follow best practices as much as possible. <br>
+> I refuse to use the console for tasks it's not meant for. <br>
+> The console is for debugging, not for general input/output. <br>
+> (Aesthetics are important, especially since the code is uploaded to my public github repo.) <br>

 ## Features

 - **Show Task:** Display a list of tasks.